Spotlight on Planck Technologies: Energy Storage Innovation

 by Dominic Shales

-Maryam Ghadrdan, Co-Founder and Managing Director of Planck Technologies, explains how innovative storage solutions are key to the energy transition.
+Maryam Ghadrdan, Founder & CEO of Planck Technologies, explains how innovative storage solutions are key to the energy transition.

 What is the problem that your company is solving?